Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-algorithms/05-sliding-window.md

 ##### !end-answer

 ##### !explanation
-The time complexity is O(n) because if k is 1, we will loop through our for loop n times.
+The time complexity is O(n) because each of the n values in our array is added into (and removed from) the running total at most once.
+That is, our approach iterates through the array of values once.
+This is true regardless of the window size k.
 ##### !end-explanation

 ### !end-challenge